CyphrRiot/glyphriot/README.md

 Input rules:

-- Only the seven glyphs △, □, ○, ×, •, ◇, ☆ are valid (× also accepts x/X when typing)
+- Only the seven glyphs △, □, ○, ×, •, ◇, ▽ are valid (× also accepts x/X; ☆ also accepted)
 - Anything else is rejected

 ## Install